Spread the word:

 It was just that question which led to this website.
 It was also that question which helped launch a global movement called "Fair Trade" over 60 years ago.
 (Two of the pioneer organizations of this movement, Ten Thousand Villages and Serrv, you will find promoted on this website.)
 Fair Trade is "a movement whose goal is to help producers in developing countries to get a fair price for their products so as to reduce poverty, provide for the ethical treatment of workers and farmers, and promote environmentally sustainable practices."
 (Mirriam-Webster) Fair Trade seeks to make a difference by giving those suffering from poverty and exploitation in developing countries "a hand up, not just a hand out".
 Through job training, education, and providing a direct market for their goods; Fair Trade offers those who were formerly trapped in poverty freedom and hope.
 And Fair Trade offers consumers like us here in the U.S. a chance to buy products we can feel good about, knowing we are helping, rather than exploiting those who make what we purchase.

 The Fair Trade movement has grown rapidly over the past couple of decades.
 Now Fair Trade does not always solve everything.
 Many different Fair Trade certification programs have sprung up and some of these have come under attack for not making as much of a difference as they claim.
-Fair Trade coffee in particular, the most well-known Fair Trade product, has come under scrutiny (For more information, check out our RESEARCH page.)
+Fair Trade coffee in particular, the most well-known Fair Trade product, has come under scrutiny (For more information, check out our Coffee Controversy page.)
 That being said, Fair Trade certified coffee is most often better than the alternatives.
 Many of the organizations listed on this website are certified through the Fair Trade Federation, whose excellent values can be read here.

 But the organizations you can shop from through the easy links provided on this website, were chosen because they go even beyond Fair Trade.
 Whether or not they bear a certification label, they are operating true to the original heart of the Fair Trade movement and genuinely making a difference.
 (If you know of any other organizations that should be added to this website, please contact us.)
 These organizations are rescuing people from poverty and trafficking and providing good jobs in countries where workers are often exploited.
 In addition, these organizations are also showing God's love around the world.
 Most of these organizations were started because of and are based on faith.
 Some were inspired by or are associated with the Christian charity organizations I mentioned above.
 So purchasing through them is truly making the ultimate difference in the world!